joemarshall/pyodide_requests/README.md

 It supports an optional web service worker, which is included in fetch_service.js.
 This allows background fetching of files in a browser worker thread, and provides progress reports to the python requests module.
 This allows you to implement e.g. progress bars.
 This doesn't work in incognito mode - in incognito mode you just get the final response once it is downloaded.

 To install the service worker just include the js in a webpage.
-Note, it will only affect pages equal to or below it in the web page hierarchy. e.g. if you want it to work in the middle directory of a site with folders like so: `http://top/**middle**/bottom' it must be in either `top` or `middle`, or `/`
+Note, it will only affect pages equal to or below it in the web page hierarchy. e.g. if you want it to work in the `middle` directory of a site with folders like so: `http://top/middle/bottom` it must be in either `top` or `middle`, or `/`.
+If it is placed in `bottom`, it will not work.

 Requests docs below